-The cat might be picky when it comes to eating what?s on his plate.
+Your cat might be picky when it comes to eating what is in their food bowl.
 Most cats are regarded as picky eaters, mainly if they are not used to a new kind of food.
-And some cats might either pick at the cat food or could choose to leave it behind during mealtime.
+Some cats might either pick through the cat food or could choose to leave it behind during mealtime.

-One of the most common reasons why a cat is underweight is due to lack of nutrition.
-The food intake might be alright, however, what the cat eats might be the one that lacks nourishment.
+One of the most common reasons why a cat is underweight is due to a lack of nutrition.
+The food intake might be sufficient, however, what the cat eats might be what is lacking in essential nutrients.

 Suffering from Illness